humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

   * `btoa(text)` &#8211; base64 encodes text.
   * `atob(text)` &#8211; base64 decodes text.

-Internet Explorer and Opera don&#8217;t natively support these methods, so you&#8217;ll still need another implementation such as the one in this post to perform base64 encoding in those browsers.
+Internet Explorer and Opera don't natively support these methods, so you'll still need another implementation such as the one in this post to perform base64 encoding in those browsers.

 ## Conclusion

 Base64 encoding was originally designed to safely transfer 8-bit data through 7-bit systems.
 It has now gained more popularity for use in data URIs in browsers.
-Even though there are some browsers that natively support base64 encoding and decoding, not all of them do, so it&#8217;s necessary to have some code to work everywhere.
+Even though there are some browsers that natively support base64 encoding and decoding, not all of them do, so it's necessary to have some code to work everywhere.

 One thing I cannot say enough is that base64 encoding is *not* an encryption algorithm.
-Don&#8217;t make the mistake of thinking the encoded data is secure when, in fact, it&#8217;s just converted into another form that is easily decoded.
+Don't make the mistake of thinking the encoded data is secure when, in fact, it's just converted into another form that is easily decoded.

 You can download the source code from my GitHub project, [Computer Science in JavaScript][6].
-If you&#8217;d like to use it in your [YUI 3][7] code, check out the [Base64 utility][8] on YUI Gallery.
+If you'd like to use it in your [YUI 3][7] code, check out the [Base64 utility][8] on YUI Gallery.

  [1]: {{site.url}}/blog/2009/10/27/data-uris-explained/
  [2]: {{site.url}}/blog/2009/11/03/automatic-data-uri-embedding-in-css-files/